teo/opencloud-helm/README.md

 ## Configuration

-The following table lists the configurable parameters of the OpenCloud chart and their default values.
+The following sections outline the main configuration parameters for the production chart (`charts/opencloud`).
+For a complete list of configuration options, please refer to the [values.yaml](./charts/opencloud/values.yaml) file.

 ### Global Settings